 Reserving the Chapel

-Student organizations and University departments may reserve the Chapel for gatherings by calling the Office of Spiritual and Religious Life at 512.863.1527.
+Student organizations and University departments may reserve the Chapel for gatherings such as religious events, services, and performances.

 The Chapel is available for the following types of Events: